Have you been feeling tossed around a bit lately?

 But there are tools we can apply to our lives and things we can teach our kids that will help us understand what life is like being an empath and how we can use it to our benefit.

 There are varying degrees of empaths.
 Some are so sensitive that the thought of going in public seems overwhelming, then there are empaths like me, who enjoy going out, but not all the time and definitely with some downtime afterward.
-(Although small talk kind of drives me crazy 🙂 ) Knowing this is an important step in understanding the full scope of who we are, and this is really just the general tip of the iceberg, but a great first step.
+Knowing this is an important step in understanding the full scope of who you are and what you need to take care of you empathic nature.

 Check-In: How do you or your kids feel in big groups?
 Do you prefer a more intimate setting?
 Do you need some downtime after the energy swirl of a big group?
 Or does is not bother you at all?
 Noticing this is a vital piece in understanding the bigger picture about ourselves and our kids, especially when it comes to committing to social engagements and time management planning.

 Segment Your Day: This really helped me gain clarity on how empathic I am.
 I look at each part of my day, the morning routine, driving the kids to school, work, exercise, date night with my husband, running errands, etc., each part is a segment of my day.
 By segmenting my day, I gain clarity on the effects each part of my day has on me physically and emotionally.

 At the beginning it was a quick breath before and after each segment, but now I’m generally pretty aware of how I’m feeling and take a few seconds when I’ve been thrown off by negativity or overwhelm.